St. John's Maple Leafs: History

 The Leafs' AHL franchise was established in Moncton, New Brunswick, in 1978 as the New Brunswick Hawks, where they played until 1982.
 The franchise had stops in St. Catharines, Ontario, as the St. Catharines Saints (1982–1986) and Newmarket, Ontario, as the Newmarket Saints (1986–1991).
 The St. John's Maple Leafs were established in 1991 when the Toronto Maple Leafs moved its AHL farm team to St. John's, becoming the first professional ice hockey team in Newfoundland and Labrador.

 The team initially played their home games at Memorial Stadium.
-The St. John's Maple Leafs played their inaugural game on May 8, 1991, in front of a sold-out crowd, where they defeated the Fredericton Canadiens 5–3.
+The St. John's Maple Leafs played their inaugural home game on October 19, 1991, in front of a sold-out crowd, where they defeated the Fredericton Canadiens 5–3.
 The team made it to the Calder Cup finals in their inaugural season, losing a seven game series to the Adirondack Red Wings four-games-to-three.
 The Leafs were crowned division champions for the 1992–93 and 1996–97 seasons, and won the regular season title during the 1993–94 AHL season.

 In 1993, municipal workers for the City of St. John's voted to strike including the city staff operating the St. John's Memorial Stadium.
 Prior a game in February, the Maple Leafs team arrived at the stadium on a bus, where they were met by a picket line of strikers who then surrounded the bus and began rocking it with the team and personnel on board.
 Local police were able to intervene, allowing the bus and Maple Leafs to escape unharmed.
 Following the incident, the Leafs took an extended road trip and the Toronto Maple Leafs threatened to pull the team out of the province.
 They remained at Memorial Stadium for ten seasons until moving to the newly built Mile One Centre in downtown St. John's in 2001.